dtcenter/MET/met/docs/Users_Guide/appendixF.rst

 _______________________________________

-The ASCII2NC tool supports the “-format python” option.
+The ASCII2NC tool supports the "-format python" option.
 With this option, point observations may be passed as input.
 An example of this is provided in :numref:`ascii2nc-pyembed`.
 That example uses the **read_ascii_point.py** sample script which is included with the MET code.
 It reads ASCII data in MET's 11-column point observation format and stores it in a Pandas dataframe to be read by the ASCII2NC tool with Python.

 The **read_ascii_point.py** sample script can be found in: